 Staying HIV Negative

 Safest sex – Take responsibility for your sexual health.
-Unless you’re absolutely sure of a partner’s HIV status, safe sex is your best choice.
-If you do put yourself at risk it is recommended to test every 3 months.
+Unless you’re absolutely sure of your own and your partner’s HIV status, safe sex is your best choice.

 How can I stay negative?

 Play Safe - Condoms are the easiest way to protect yourself and others from HIV infection and other STI's (Sexually Transmitted Infections) as they provide a barrier and stop another person’s body fluids mixing with your own.

 Penetrative vaginal and anal sex, carry the highest risk.
 Male or female condoms offer the best barrier protection if they are used correctly and don’t split or slip off.
 Some condoms come ready lubricated, but you probably want to use an additional lubricant (lube), especially for anal sex.
 If you are using latex condoms make sure you don’t use an oil based lube (Vaseline, baby oil etc) because it damages them and can make them ineffective.
 You’re best to use a water based lube.

 You need to use a new condom for each partner if you are having sex with more than one person and it’s also advisable to change the condom after 30 minutes during a long session.